The Epoch Times: Editorial stance

 In 2017, the German edition The Epoch Times Deutschland, which became online-only in 2012, was described by online magazine The China File as aligned with the German far-right, and attractive to supporters of the Alternative for Germany (AfD) party and the anti-immigrant group Pegida.
 Stefanie Albrecht, a reporter for the German broadcaster RTL who spent several days inside The Epoch Timess Berlin office while investigating the far right, said that the staffers she met were all Falun Gong practitioners who had no journalistic training and did not check facts, trusting instead in the alternative sources they consulted.
 During her time at The Epoch Timess office, Albrecht was exposed to debunked conspiracy theories such as Pizzagate, the chemtrail conspiracy theory, weather-changing machines, and the Great Replacement.

 In France, The Epoch Times has given "an unfettered platform to Jean-Marie Le Pen, the patriarch of the French far right, and his daughter, Marine, who leads the nationalist party her father founded," according to The New Republic.

-The Epoch Times publishes climate change denial content.
+The Epoch Times publishes climate change denial content; independent analyses have linked such content to monetisation through Google's advertising ecosystem, which served ads alongside or on pages containing climate change denial content.
 It promotes doubt about modern science and medicine, in line with Falun Gong's teachings.
 Elise Thomas of the Institute for Strategic Dialogue noted, "Falun Gong has a history of rejecting modern medicine, which obviously intersects neatly with the beliefs of many anti-vax communities."
 Ben Hurley said, "They've been anti-medicine for a long time.
 Ex-believers know many people that have died from treatable conditions.
 It's their belief that they don't need medicine, because they're superhuman beings."

+An NBC News article stated that during the runup to the 2020 election, the "conspiracy-fueled Epoch Times" greatly increased its reach by supporting Trump, especially "parroting his lies about the election," to become one of the most influential conservative news media outlets in the U.S. In two years, the news outlet grew its revenue by 685%.

 In July 2023, Falun Gong founder Li told Epoch Times journalists that it should not favor one political party over the other.
 Following the allegations of money laundering by the newspaper's CFO, Li issued a statement calling on Falun Gong adherents not to attack politicians from either political party.
 Howard Polskin, founder of The Righting, says that this may signal the Epoch Times changing its brand.
+For example, the NBC News article noted that The Epoch Times did not endorse a 2024 candidate and hired mainstream news veterans not affiliated with Falun Gong.